Evaluating the Impact of Prosthetic Device Features on the Experience of Prosthesis Use

 About This Study

 Objective/Specific Aims: The goal is to understand the critical factors associated with outcome acceptance following upper limb loss and to understand the psychosocial experience of upper limb prosthesis use.
+We must understand the relationships between prosthesis functional and sensory capabilities, the subjective experience of the prosthesis, and outcome acceptance following limb loss, in order to provide better prosthetic device options and improve rehabilitation outcomes.
 Study results will enable clinicians and researchers to evaluate and predict patient outcomes following limb loss based on user priorities and to design interventions that improve outcomes.

 - Aim 1: Assess the impact of the experience of prosthesis dexterity and control on outcome acceptance.

 - Aim 2: Assess the impact of sensory feedback experience on outcome acceptance.

 - Aim 3: Refine the theoretical model derived from qualitative analyses by exploring the quantitative relationships between aspects of the model of outcome acceptance.

 - Aim 4: Examine how access to care and experiences with care shape acceptance of prosthetic devices